-According to Pires, on work-from-home days, workers may even sleep a little longer as they won’t have to deal with traffic to get to work, but it’s important that they start and end work in. same time.
-“This plan will work if the company takes care of the employee’s mental health and the professional does not give up sleep to increase productivity.
-Even because it’s a utopia to work until 11 pm and think that at 11:05 pm you are going to sleep ”.
+Pires adds that on work-from-home days, workers may be able to sleep a little longer, since they don’t need to drive to their place of work, but it’s important that they start and end the work day the same time.
+“This plan will work if the company takes care of the employee’s mental health and the professional does not give up sleep to increase productivity,” he says.
+“Even because it’s a utopia to work until 11 p.m. and think that at 11:05 p.m. you are going to sleep .”

-“You have to have a rule to see if this person who is ready to hybrid work can really adapt to that.
-The idea is that people who cannot, prefer office work because if the uncertain routine affects the sleep, being in the office can be less harmful “.
+“You have to have a rule to see if this person who is ready to hybrid work can really adapt to that,” he says.
+“The idea is that people who cannot, prefer office work because if the uncertain routine affects the sleep, being in the office can be less harmful.”

 Remote work and insomnia

-“It’s one thing to work at home because you have chosen it, another is to want to work because it was imposed, knowing that there is no suitable environment and that I have to stay locked up, like my kids, who can’t go to school.
-It wasn’t remote work.
-It changed the routine and sleep lost space because working at home without rules tore it up and extended the working day, which ran out of time to finish.
+“It’s one thing to work at home because you have chosen it, another is to want to work because it was imposed, knowing that there is no suitable environment and that I have to stay locked up, like my kids, who can’t go to school,” he says.
+“It wasn’t remote work.
+It changed the routine and sleep lost space because working at home without rules tore it up and extended the working day, which ran out of time to finish.”

 Worsening of sleep

 According to data from the Institute of Applied Economic Research (IPEA), in the most acute phase of the pandemic, 11% of Brazilians joined remote work, totaling 8.4 million people in 2020.
-Of this percentage, 63.9% came from the initiative of which 51% were related to education, 38.8% to the financial sector and 34.7% to communication activities.
+Of them, 63.9% came from the initiative of which 51% were related to education, 38.8% to the financial sector and 34.7% to communication activities.